When it comes to paying bills, I’m horrible!

 Luckily, I’ve found a way to outsource it….to my wife. 🙂

 My wife is the queen of paying our bills on time and refuses to let a bill go unpaid or pay a silly late fee.

-To my amazement, she doesn’t need an app on her iPhone to reminder her when a bill needs to be paid like I would.
+To my amazement, she doesn’t need an app on her iPhone to remind her when a bill needs to be paid like I would.

 She just uses a simple single sheet of paper pinned up next to our home computer (see pic to the right).
 She definitely completes me.

-For those that need more than a single sheet a paper, I’ve asked Miranda to share some neat ways to setup a bill reminders so that you never pay another late bill again.
+For those who need more than a single sheet of paper, I’ve asked Miranda to share some neat ways to set up bill reminders so that you never pay another late bill again.